20lives/dmote/doc/options-main.md

 #### Parameter `rotation`

 A vector of 3 angles in radians.
-This parameter governs the rotation of the MCU around its anchor point in the front.
-You would not normally need this for the MCU.
+This parameter governs the rotation of the PCBA around its anchor point in the front.
+You would not normally need this for the PCBA.

 ### Section `support`